 - Check the seasoning and add salt and freshly ground black pepper.

-- Serve with a sprinkling of chopped parsley and lemon zest and a wedge lemon.
+- Serve with a sprinkling of chopped parsley and lemon zest and a wedge lemon and crispy pita croutons.

 Disclaimer: Nutritional information for the recipe is an approximation and varies according to the ingredients and products used.

 Don’t forget to share the recipe with your family and friends and #tantalisemytastebuds if you share one of my recipes that you made on Instagram!

 Want more?
 To get new recipes delivered straight to your inbox, join our club and subscribe to Tantalise My Taste Buds.